ACGME Accredited Since 2012

-The “EMS Physician Fellow” is a fully funded, full-time employment position with Orange County Government.
+The “EMS Physician Fellow” is a fully funded, full-time employment position with the Orange County Government.
 Clinical hours are not a component of the fellowship; clinical work is available in a variety of venues in Central Florida.
 Clinical hours should be limited to no more than 60 per month.
-Fellowship graduates will be prepared for careers in operational EMS medical direction, as well as academics.

 The OCEMS fellowship aspires to train competent, caring EMS physicians that will thrive in medical director or academic positions.
 In order to develop leaders, we will place a strong focus on junior faculty development, interpersonal skills, and participation in national meetings.
 We believe it’s imperative that that the fellowship adds to the growing literature creating the evidence-based practice that guides prehospital care, and will emphasize the production of quality research and peer-review publication.